 With night falling, the rangers ride to the camp.
 Both Will and Gared sense something is wrong, but Ser Waymar mocks them again and commands Gared to stay behind to guard the horses.
 Gared suggest starting a fire, but Ser Waymar orders him not to.
 Gared comes close to drawing his sword, but acquiesces.

 Will and Ser Waymar climb up the ridge, Ser Waymar much noisier than Will.
 When Will reaches his earlier vantage, he sees that the bodies are gone.
 Ser Waymar, walking upright, reaches the top of the ridge and stands in plain sight.
 Will warns Ser Waymar to get down, but Ser Waymar just laughs.
-After declaring that he will find the wildlings before returning to the Wall, Ser Waymar orders Will to climb back up the tree and look for fires.
+After declaring that he will find the wildlings before returning to the Wall, Ser Waymar orders Will to climb a tree and look for fires.

-Will reluctantly climbs a nearby tree.
+Will reluctantly climbs a nearby Sentinel tree.
 Below him, Ser Waymar challenges an unseen foe.
 Will thinks he sees a white shadow moving below, but is not sure.
 He is about to call down a warning, but stops, unsure.
 Waymar calls to Will with unease in his voice as he turns in a circle with his sword out.
 Then Ser Waymar asks about the sudden cold, which Will also feels.

-A Shadow emerges from the woods, tall, gaunt, and white dappled with a gray green shimmer.
+A shadow emerges from the woods: tall, gaunt, and white dappled with a gray-green shimmer.
 Ser Waymar nervously commands the shadow to come no further and fights with it.
 Others appear among the trees.
-The Other's sword is made of inhumanly sharp translucent crystal.
+The Other's sword is made of inhumanly-sharp translucent crystal.
 Waymar is able to check the blows until a parry comes a bit too late and the Other’s sword cuts through the mail under Ser Waymar’s arm.
 Ser Waymar screams “For Robert” and charges but as his blade strikes the Other's sword it shatters.
 One of the shards hits Waymar's left eye and he falls to his knees, blinded.
 All of the Others move in and slash at him mercilessly.